Prorhinotermes flavus

-Prorhinotermes flavus, is a species of subterranean termite of the genus Prorhinotermes.
+Prorhinotermes flavus is a species of subterranean termite of the genus Prorhinotermes.
 It is native to India, Sri Lanka, Andaman Islands and Nicobar Islands.
 It is found in coastal areas such as mangroves.
-It shows both dampwood and subterranean features, where they nests in dead trees but forage on soil as a typical subterranean termite.
-They are not known as pests.
+It shows both dampwood and subterranean termite behavior, nesting in dead trees but foraging on soil as a typical subterranean termite.
+It is not known to be a pest.